-Ramping Rates typically range from 1000 to 100000 full steps/sec/sec.
+Ramping Rates typically range from 1 to 10 in/sec.
 Slower ramping rates require more time to ramp up to the maximum feedrate and to ramp down to a stop.
 This may become a potentially dangerous situation when using the Feed Hold button or jogging since the machine will take longer to come to a complete stop.
 The goal is to choose a fast ramping rate that will start and stop the tool responsively without losing steps.
 Fast ramping rates can also allow acceleration past resonant speeds of a stepper motor.